yuvalmGS/gigaspaces-wiki-jekyll/xap97net/lookup-service-configuration.markdown

 page_id: 64127778
 ---

-{summary}Defining group names and unicast Locators for Jini Services; searching for available lookup services in the network.{summary}
+{% summary %}Defining group names and unicast Locators for Jini Services; searching for available lookup services in the network.{% endsummary %}

 # Essential Guidelines